Blog Hero

 The natural lens should be clear in order for all light to pass through to your retina.
 However, if the lens becomes cloudy or hazy, it can cause discolored vision, blind spots, or partial vision loss.
 This condition is known as cataracts

 An intraocular lens (IOL) is an artificial lens for the eye.
 An IOL is designed to replace the natural lens of your eye and is implanted during surgery.
-Most IOLs are made of silicone, acrylic, or another plastic composite.
+Most IOLs, including an artificial lens for cataract surgery, are made of silicone, acrylic, or another plastic composite.

 While these lenses were originally designed to treat cataracts, IOLs also come in a variety of focusing powers.
 Like prescription eyeglasses or contact lenses, you can get an IOL with your prescription so that you can see clearly.

-Your ophthalmologist can measure the length of your eye and the curve of your cornea to get the proper prescription for your IOL.
+Your ophthalmologist can measure the length of your eye and the curve of your cornea to ensure the intraocular lens implant for vision correction is customized to your needs.
 It’s important to get these measurements because the prescription isn’t accommodating for the same distance as glasses or contacts.

 IOLs can be made with a UV protective coating, as well, to protect your eyes from harmful ultraviolet (UV) rays.